Why Does It Hurt To Wear Glasses

 It’s also important to keep your lenses clean so you can see clearly without strain or fatigue.
 Use lens wipes or a mild soap and water solution with a microfiber cloth to clean your glasses regularly.
 Additionally, take a break from wearing your glasses when possible and give your eyes a rest.

-See also How To Wear Camo Pants
+See also How To Wear A Pink Blazer

 Finally, seek professional help if you’re still having difficulty finding comfortable frames or adjusting them correctly.
 Your optometrist can help you find frames that fit properly and provide advice on how to adjust them if necessary.
 They may also suggest adding a coat of anti-reflective coating to reduce eye strain caused by glare from bright lights or computer screens while wearing your glasses.